 We believe in immersive, Real World Learning, and focus on helping students build important life skills – time management, networking, dealing with adversity, working with people of diverse backgrounds.
 Our founder and principal consultant understands today’s teens and the complex demands they face.
 The strong connections she creates with her students lead to honest conversations, and ultimately, transformative experiences.

 Katherine Stievater, Founder

 Katherine founded Gap Year Solutions because she feels strongly that many high school students and some college students can benefit from taking a step off the typical path, and become more self-reliant and confident through REAL WORLD LEARNING.
 She is a graduate of Georgetown University, with over ten years of experience as an alumni interviewer for prospective students, and was a Buyer for Saks Fifth Avenue in New York City.
 Katherine has four sons, the second oldest of whom completed a Gap Year before beginning college.
 Her oldest son spent his junior year of high school at a Spanish language school in Spain.
-Katherine is an Advisory Board Member of the Gap Year Association, and is the first Professional Member of the Independent Educational Consultants Association (IECA) focused exclusively on Gap Years.
+Katherine is an Advisory Board Member of the Gap Year Association, and is a Professional Member of the Independent Educational Consultants Association (IECA).
 She speaks regularly about Gap Years at high schools, libraries, and college fairs across the U.S.

 We believe that all students, regardless of income or background, should have the opportunity to explore whether a Gap Year is right for them (see Five Myths of Gap Years).

-Click here for Katherine’s recent article: “Teens, Anxiety & Gap Years”
+Click here for Katherine’s article: “Teens, Anxiety & Gap Years”

 Click here for our handout “Discover Real World Learning”.